 If you know that you may need to evacuate soon, move this tub to your car and have it ready to go in the event of a fast moving evacuation.

 3. Stock Up On Supplies If You Take Shelter At Home

 If you are going to stay at home, make a trip to your grocery store and stock up on cat food and fresh water.
 You never know how long you might need to stay in your home until the storm blows over, so make preparations.

-It is recommended that you make sure to have at least a 2 week supply of cat food, fresh water and other supplies in the event of a hurricane and a 2 month supply of flea, heartworm and other medications on hand.
+It is recommended that you make sure to have at least a two week supply of cat food, fresh water and other supplies in the event of a hurricane and a two month supply of flea, heartworm and other medications on hand.

 4. Make Sure You Know First-Aid